Identification of vaccine effects when exposure status is unknown: Identification

 but the CECE, as defined as an arbitrary contrast ("vs."), is not point identified in our data because $\mathbb{E} (Y \mid E = 1, A = a) $ is not estimable when $E$ is unmeasured.
 For example, the absolute CECE,

 is not possible to estimate from the observed data.

-To identify the CECE, we therefore introduce an additional assumption, which relates the unmeasured $E$ to $Y$, and which is plausible in infectious disease settings. \begin{assumption}[Exposure necessity]
+To identify the CECE, we therefore introduce an additional assumption, which relates the unmeasured $E$ to $Y$. \begin{assumption}[Exposure necessity]

-\end{assumption} The exposure necessity assumption states that only individuals who were exposed to the infectious agent (say, virus) can experience the outcome (say, symptomatic disease).
+\end{assumption} The exposure necessity assumption states that only individuals who were exposed to the infectious agent can experience the outcome.
 Thus, the exposure is a necessary condition for experiencing the outcome.
-Many exposures of interest meet this criterion (e.g., contact with some amount of live virus), though sometimes researchers may be interested in other exposures that do not necessarily satisfy this criterion (e.g., sharing a home or classroom with an infected individual).
+For example, contact with some amount of live virus is necessary to develop severe disease.
+Many exposures and outcomes of interest meet this criterion, though sometimes researchers may be interested in other exposures that do not necessarily satisfy this criterion, e.g., sharing a home or classroom with an infected individual.
+However, such an exposure definition might be revised to being in the same room with an infected individual for at least 1 minute, though even that might not be strictly necessary.
+In practice, it is important that the investigator has articulated a well-defined exposure, but it is possible that different investigators use different definitions.

-Our first theorem shows that the \textit{relative} CECE is identified under the conditions we have introduced so far, which are expected to hold in a blinded RCT.
+Our first proposition shows that the \textit{relative} CECE is identified under the conditions we have introduced so far, which are expected to hold in a blinded RCT.